rocketechgroup/airglue/README.md

   operator_factory: { optional<string>.
 Fully qualified operator factory name, i.e. airglue.contrib.operator_factory.default.DefaultOperatorFactory, but if `DefaultOperatorFactory` is all that is required, this arguments can be omitted }
   arguments: { optional<key:value>.
 Key value pairs translated into Airflow Operator arguments. }
   # i.e. source_format: "NEWLINE_DELIMITED_JSON"
+  description: { optional<string with markdown support>.
+A description for the task }
   dependencies: { optional<list>.
 A list of task identifiers this task depends on, used to create the link between Airflow Operators within a DAG }
   # i.e.
   # - task_identifier_1